 + Easy to Install, Easy to Clean Up: After installation, all you need is a wet cloth or, at worst, some light scrubbing to remove grout residue from your tiles.

 + Inexpensive: Per unit, cement-based grout is the cheapest grout available.

-- Porosity: Of the four major grout types, this is the only one with pores, which can allow staining and bacterial growth.
+- Porosity: Of the three major grout types, this is the only one with pores, which can allow staining and bacterial growth.

 - Needs to be Sealed: A penetrating sealer is recommended to protect this grout from staining and mildew.

 - Brittleness: Caulking is needed for corners and edges.
 Cementitious grout in corners will crack and flake out over time, and can crumble if not installed properly